DopeMSR/OsdLockIndicator/README.md

 1. **Check if it's running:**
    - Open Task Manager (`Ctrl+Shift+Esc`)
-   - Look for `OsdLockIndicator.exe` in the Processes tab
+   - Look for `OSD Lock Indicator` in the Processes tab

 2. **Check display settings:**
    - The indicator appears 75 pixels from the bottom of your screen
-   - Try pressing Caps Lock/Num Lock with Task Manager open to see if it appears
+   - Move your mouse to the desired monitor before pressing Caps/Num Lock

 ### Multiple instances are running

 - Only one instance should run at a time due to mutex protection
-- If multiple instances appear in Task Manager, run the uninstall command to clean them up
+- If multiple instances appear in Task Manager, run `/uninstall` to clean up

 ### The indicator appears on the wrong monitor